tvsnarayana/AzureDevTestDeploy/readme.md

-This is a very simple demo application that is used to show an ASP.Net applicatoin and a Java application executing in Docker containers.
-The application is very simple, an ASP.Net web application communicates with a Java REST API and returns the information to the user.
+This is a very simple demo application that is used to show a web client applicatoin and a Java application executing in Docker containers.
+The application is very simple, a web client application communicates with a Java REST API and returns the information to the user.

 This is not a real application.
 It doesn't do anything useful and it